 Pricing.
 Know the best prices for your products.
 Pricing an item too low hurts your Return on Investment or ROI.
 A price tag that is too steep will keep away bargain hunters and the average buyers.

 Shipping Costs.
 Customers want to buy items online, but they do not want to pay for shipping charges.
 You can become more competitive by offering free shipping, but shouldering the shipping cost will reduce your profit margin.
 Find ways instead to incorporate shipping cost to product prices then offer free shipment.
 Your products will look more appealing to customers.

 Foreign Products.
 You have more chances to sell your products if they are not locally available.
 Local stores are your competitions even if you are an online retailer.
 Look for and trade in merchandise that are not yet widely distributed by physical stores.

 Suppliers.
 If you do not produce your own products, finding the right manufacturer is crucial in the success of your eCommerce business.
 The suppliers must not only be offering reasonable prices that give you wide margins for profit from resale but must be reliable in observing delivery schedule too.

 Analyzing Amazon.
 A good way to jumpstart your business is by emulating today’s successful eCommerce businesses.
-Learn Amazon’s business model and you have a guaranteed formula for success.
+Learn from one testimonial and you have a guaranteed formula for success.
 Just what did Amazon do that made it the online retail giant that it is today?